williamberman/dynamic-optimizer/README.md

 ```

 Looks for a set of recursive calls with redundant work that can be
 unrolled into a for loop with no repeated work.
-The produced optimizied
+The produced optimized
 function uses a constant amount of storage.
 Returns `#f` if an
 optimization cannot be found.